 We continued along the streets and canal to Minnewater Park.
-In early April, it’s mating season for the swans, and they were all gathered in the park along the water’s edge.
+In early April, it is mating season for the swans, and they were all gathered in the park along the water’s edge.

 We took one last look of Bruges from the park and then finished the walk to the train station.

 It takes 30 minutes to travel from Bruges to Ghent.
-The Gent-Sint-Pieters train station is a 30-minute walk from downtown Ghent, so to get into town it’s quicker to take a taxi or the tram.
+The Gent-Sint-Pieters train station is a 30-minute walk from downtown Ghent, so to get into town it is quicker to take a taxi or the tram.

 Trams pull up in front of the train station.
 You can buy a round-trip tram ticket from the automated machines at the tram stop.

 To take the tram into town, take line 1 towards Eindhalte.
 Get off at Korenmarket, the center of Ghent.
-Later, to get back to the train station, take line 1 towards Flanders Expo.
+Later in the day, to get back to the train station, take line 1 towards Flanders Expo.
 It takes about 15 minutes by tram to travel between the train station and Korenmarket.

 3:45 pm: Rain in Ghent